-Asafoetida is safe for most people in the amounts typically found in foods.
-There is some evidence that it might be safe when used as medicine.
+Asafoetida is LIKELY SAFE for most people in the amounts typically found in foods.
+There is some evidence that asafoetida is POSSIBLY SAFE when taken by mouth as medicine.
 In some people, asafoetida can cause swelling of the lips, burping, intestinal gas, diarrhea, headache, convulsions, blood disorders, and other side effects.

 Bleeding disorders: There is concern that asafoetida might increase the risk of bleeding.
 Don’t use asafoetida if you have a bleeding disorder.

 Epilepsy or history of convulsions: Don’t use asafoetida if you have epilepsy or some other central nervous system condition that might lead to seizures or convulsions.